 Graduate Research Awards, ranging from $1,000 - $4,000 each, to acknowledge important research accomplishments in any field

-Award announcements will be made by the end of the summer and all research award winners will have the award monies deposited into their student Bursar account in the beginning of the Fall 2019 semester.
+Award announcements will be made in November and all research award winners will have the award monies deposited into their student Bursar account by the end of the fall semester.

 How to Apply:

 - Inform your advisor that you are applying for the Chemistry Continuing Graduate Student Award